fab13n/metalua/src/tilo/readme.md

 track of it statically.
 The main use is to gradually add new fields and methods in an initially empty table.
-This requires to forbid some operations; more precisely, it requires to make sure that the content of `currently` slot cannot be reached from more than one path.
+This requires to forbid some operations; more precisely, it requires to make sure that the content of `currently` slots cannot be reached from more than one path.
 If two variables `a` and `b` refer to the same table of type `[x: currently number]`, and `a.x="abc"` is performed, the type system can remember that `a.x`'s type changed, but won't realize that `b.x`'s